majkusi/DartApp/README.md

 ## Additional Notes

+* Note: Database credentials are for local development only and are not used in production.

 * **CORS & SignalR:** Configured for Docker networking in development
 * **HTTPS:** Disabled for local development
 * **Data Persistence:** PostgreSQL uses a Docker volume `pgdata`